karstengresch/awesome-jboss/readme.md

 [nginx](http://nginx.org) - (pronounced: "engine x") - is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server.
 Core of the 3Scale API management solution.

-[Drools Fusion](http://drools.jboss.org/drools-fusion.html) - Is the component for complex event processing of BPMS and BRMS.
+[Drools Fusion](http://drools.jboss.org/drools-fusion.html) - Is the component for complex event processing in BRMS.

 **Automate**